 From the beginning of time, Africa has moved to the rhythms and sounds that gave birth to civilisation.
 The cradle of humankind pulsates with the music of life and life on the continent is inextricably tied to music.
 From marking life events such as birth and death and the celebration of marriage, to teaching our little ones to count and competing against each other in sports events, music is the golden thread of continuity in our lives.
 The polyrhythms of Africa hold a diversity of music, expression and possibility.

-We invite you to explore the polyrhythms of Music Therapy as you join us for the 2020 World Congress of Music Therapy.
+We invite you to explore the polyrhythms of Music Therapy as you join us for the 2020 online World Congress of Music Therapy.
 We invite music therapists from around the world to experience the richness, diversity, resources and depths of Africa!

 What a wonderful opportunity for music therapists, health care professionals, musicians, students, researchers and educators to share their work and contribute the development of Music Therapy.
 The SAMTA is working hard to prepare an outstanding and dynamic event which will feature exciting spotlight educational sessions, pre-conference seminars, presentations, symposia and workshops along with special cultural events.
 I am encouraging all of you to attend.